The employment tribunal

 - Paying a particular employee less than another without good reason.

 Discrimination does not have to be deliberate and intentional.
-An employer can discriminate indirectly by applying working conditions or rules that disadvantage one group of employees more than another, without any real need for the rule.
-For example, a condition that all employees of a cleaning company be six feet tall would restrict greater numbers of female employees as they are less likely than men to be that tall.
+An employer can discriminate indirectly by applying working conditions or rules that disadvantage one group of workers more than another, without any real need for the rule.
+For example, a condition that all workers of a cleaning company be six feet tall would restrict greater numbers of female employees as they are less likely than men to be that tall.
 Without any real justification for the rule it would be deemed indirectly discriminatory.

 Employees are entitled to a minimum notice period if their employer wishes to terminate their employment.
 This is dependent on their length of service, as follows: